MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/graphics/HowTo_Animate_Sprite.md

     private Vector2 characterPos;
     // How many frames/images are included in the animation private const int frames = 8;
-    // How many frames should be drawn each section, how fast does the animation run private const int framesPerSec = 3;
+    // How many frames should be drawn each second, how fast does the animation run? private const int framesPerSec = 10;

     protected override void LoadContent()
     {